The MAS in Clinical Research consists of 40 quarter units of study.

 The portfolio of course offerings for the MAS program in Clinical includes:

 (Scroll down below tables for descriptions of courses)

-Experiential Learning in Clinical Research - 2 units - CLRE-270
+Experiential Learning in Clinical Research - 2 X 2 units - CLRE-270

-This experiential course builds on the knowledge gained in the core curriculum through hands-on lab and simulation-based exercises.
+These experiential courses build on the knowledge gained in the core curriculum through hands-on lab and simulation-based exercises.
 Students will learn basic lab methods and communication skills pertinent to engaging subjects in clinical research.

-In this course, you will be assigned an MAS mentor to discuss your career development plan, self-assessment and hone in on an independent study project (ISP).
-During this course you will also be working with your MAS mentor, the ISP Dataset Coordinator and the Mentor Director to determine who your research mentor will be.
-By the end of the course, you will submit an ISP prospectus which will be a summary of your proposed research project and goals.
-The course will consist of readings, assignments and formalized mentoring sessions as well potentially meeting one or two research mentors.
-This course should be a stepping stone into the ISP course.
-Once your research mentor has been assigned, you will look into datasets that tie into your ISP and plan a pace of study for your project.
+In these courses, you will be assigned a MAS mentor to discuss your career development plan, self-assessment and hone in on an independent study project (ISP).
+You will also be working with your MAS mentor, the ISP Data set Coordinator and the Mentor Director to determine who your research mentor will be.
+You will submit a ISP prospectus which will be a summary of your proposed research project and goals.
+The courses will consist of readings, assignments and formalized mentoring sessions as well as potentially meeting one or two research mentors.
+These courses should be stepping stones into the ISP course.
+Once your research mentor has been assigned, you will look into data sets that tie into your ISP and plan a pace of study for your project.

 Epidemiology I - 2 units - CLRE-251